Three basic fig flavors

 - Caramel figs have beige to tan to tawny pulp.
 Various sugar or mild honey flavors.
 Dark skin.

-Most fig varieties can be found on a flavor triangle, in which fig flavors correlate with pulp colors and somewhat with skin colors across a diverse spectrum
+Most fig varieties can be found on a parallel 10 mode flavor, pulp & skin (FPS) color range, in which fig flavors correlate with pulp colors and somewhat with skin colors across a diverse spectrum